Coronavirus And Drinking Games: Author Of New Book Sees Commonalities

 How do you think this pandemic is going to unfold?

 It's often hard to imagine what might have happened had you done something differently.
 But we can watch different scenarios.
 Some countries, like New Zealand, had early travel restrictions and now have local control.
 With border restrictions, they might be able to keep that going.
-Other places, like Hong Kong and South Korea are keeping the pandemic under control but with flare-ups.
-Some places in Europe and the U.S. are lifting lockdowns, but they're doing it differently: with or without various substitute measures, like testing, contact tracing, mandatory masks and social distancing.
+Other places, like Hong Kong and South Korea, are keeping the pandemic under control but with flare-ups.
+Some places in Europe and the U.S. are lifting lockdowns, but they're doing it differently — with or without various substitute measures, like testing, contact tracing, mandatory masks and social distancing.
 And still other places, like India and South Africa, are not able to keep lockdown measures in place.

 With this pandemic, we'll see alternative realities play out in real time with wide variations around the world.
 Things aren't going to look the same for a long time.